facebook/proxygen/README.md

 implementation, so we have made that dependency optional.
 You can build the HTTP/3 code, tests and sample binaries with `./build.sh --with-quic`.

-This will also build a handy commandline utility that can be used as an HTTP/3 server and client.
+This will also build a handy command-line utility that can be used as an HTTP/3 server and client.

 Sample usage: